noah-guillory/resume.md/resume.md

 05/2017 - 12/2017 | Monroe, LA

-- Supported daily operations and development of hybrid mobile application using AngularJS for CenturyLink field technicians.
+- Supported daily operations and hybrid mobile application development using AngularJS for CenturyLink field technicians.
 - Coordinated with QA and support teams to triage and resolve customer issues.
 - Created a training environment for the mobile application to facilitate the training of new technicians.